 I use this ramp for rear entry into our SUV and for side entry into our truck.

-Pet Loader H2O.
 Pet Loader also makes a step for boats and swimming pools.

 The majority of swim platforms rest 4 inches above the water surface.
-The Pet Loader H2O is designed for this height.

 The step height from the base to the middle step is 7 inches which the pet will use to step onto your boat.

 The middle step will rest at the water’s edge and this positions the bottom platform right where the dog’s paws are below the water for boarding boats safely and without panic.

-This is a product that I’ve been watching on Amazon and have no personal use with.
-Previous reviews made me think it wouldn’t hold up to big dogs but they recently made the steps more durable for dogs up to 150 pounds by adding plastic reinforcement to the steps to keep it from sagging.
+There’s some positive reviews but other reviews made me think it wouldn’t hold up to big dogs but they recently made the steps more durable for dogs up to 150 pounds by adding plastic reinforcement to the steps to keep it from sagging.

-Support 150Lbs Large Dogs: The dog ramp is made of high-quality metal, plastic board added inside of the steps to prevent steps sagged when climbing, can withstand the weight of small, medium and large dogs
+There’s a heavy-duty plastic board added inside of the steps to prevent steps sagged when climbing, can withstand the weight of small, medium and large dogs